annewoelfl/Seamounts/Workflow Image Segmentation.md

 - ResNet50 produced memory error first and then Kernel and program crashes, so abandoned

 - maybe transfer learning with normal image recognition models is not so easily applicable to topographical/bathygraphical data

+Future Work:

+- Ensemble Models, Transfer Learning, Model that can output more than one seamount.
+Plus other things of the above mentioned that have not worked yet (e.g. k-fold-cross-validation)